Alexpro780/polymarketcap_repo/README.md

 prices move like tiny weather fronts, showing what the crowd really thinks;
 t’s a decentralized prediction market where users trade on real-world events;
+nstead of noise and hype, you get a distilled signal of collective belief.